SriVineel/OOPS-Project/README.md

 - **Speech bubbles:** Procedural and image-based speech/thought/shout bubbles with word-wrapping and font size control.
 - **Draw mode:** Freehand brush strokes with interpolation to avoid dotted lines at high mouse speed.
 - **Erase:** Instantly erase any brush stroke, character, or bubble by switching to Erase mode and clicking/tapping on an object.
 Every erase is undoable.
 - **Flip objects:** Flip any character, bubble, or stroke horizontally from the context menu or toolbar.
-Flips are undoable.
-- **Export images:** Save your entire comic panel as a PNG image with one click.
+- **Export images:** Save your entire comic panel without all the UI elements as a PNG image with one click .
 - **Undo/Redo:** All add, erase, flip and other actions are undoable and redoable (command pattern implementation).

 ---